bbuchanan208/BMAC_Algorithm/README.md

 The code used to test the BMAC Algorithm.
-The BMAC was created by Ben Buchanan. <br/>
+The BMAC was created by Ben Buchanan, Undergraduate, Department of Computer Science and Engineering, University of Connecticut. <br/>
 The BMAC was developed from the MAC Algorithm created by:<br/> Prince Mahmud, Computer Science and Engineering, Discipline Khulna University, Khulna, 9208, Bangladesh <br/>
 Md.
 Sohel Rana, Computer Science and Engineering, Discipline Khulna University, Khulna, 9208, Bangladesh <br/>